Find Affordable College Courses

 Chester, PA

-Widener University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #8 on the list.
+Widener University came in at #8 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Pennsylvania ranking.
 Located in the suburb of Chester, Widener is a private not-for-profit college with a moderately-sized student population.

 Women make up 91% of the nursing majors at the school.